MAECProject/MAECProject.github.io/documentation/idioms/analysis_metadata/index.md

 3. The information about the tool(s) used, via the *Tools* field in the Analysis.
 Since the *Tools* field is a list type that encompasses one or more [Tool](/data-model/{{site.current_version}}/cyboxCommon/ToolInformationType) fields, we'll want to create a single [Tool](/data-model/{{site.current_version}}/cyboxCommon/ToolInformationType) entry to capture the information about the PEiD tool.
 Inside this entry, we'll use the *Name* and *Version* fields to capture the name of the tool and its version, respectively.

 4. The actual output of the tool as characterized in MAEC, via the *Findings_Bundle_Reference* field, which references the particular [MAEC Bundle](/data-model/{{site.current_version}}/maecBundle/BundleType) that contains this output.
-The details of this process can be found in the [Capturing Static Analysis Results] (../static_analysis) idiom.
+The details of this process can be found in the [Capturing Static Analysis Results](../static_analysis) idiom.

 ### Anubis Analysis